First responder is first choice for Valedictorian Courtney Puterman

 Courtney’s most memorable experience was competing in the National Paramedic Competition in Ottawa this spring, where she was one of four representing Fleming College.
 Courtney said the competition helped her gain more confidence in her skill and ability by putting her education to the test.

-“It was also such an exciting weekend as many of my peers and friends from the program traveled to Ottawa in order to cheer us on,” she said.
+“It was also such an exciting weekend as many of my peers and friends from the program travelled to Ottawa in order to cheer us on,” she said.
 “It was also really exciting to have your teachers there pushing you and cheering you on.
 They made it very clear that they were proud of us and I think I can speak for the other three competitors as well when I say how awesome that felt.
 Overall, it was the perfect weekend to wrap up these last two years.”

 Courtney, who recommends the Paramedic program to others, said the skills she gained at Fleming include: how to extricate patients from vehicles, how to triage patients in multi-causality incidents, how to do CPR in a moving ambulance, and how to tell someone their loved one has passed away or that they’re having a massive heart attack.